processing/p5.js-web-editor/developer_docs/testing.md

     expect(screen.queryByText('Does not exist')).not.toBeInTheDocument();
     ```
 - If it's an integration test, you could consider testing the "happy path" flow.
 For example, in a login form, you would test how a user might enter their username and password and then enter that information.
+- If it's a unit test, you could test possible error cases to ensure that the module being tested is robust and resistant to user or developer error.
 - Generally, you want to focus your testing on "user input" -> "expected output" instead of making sure the middle steps work as you would expect.
 This might mean that you don't need to check that the state changes or class-specific methods occur.
 This is so that if some of the small details in the implementation of the component changes in the future, the tests can remain the same.
 - more details on testing behavior in the component-specific sections